BibleResearch/bible-notes/old_testament/prophets/obadiah.md

 1. The first would be **around 853 - 841 B.C. when the Arabs and Philistines invaded Jerusalem** (see 2 Kings 8:20-22; **2 Chronicles 21:8-20**).
 This would mean that the author of this book would likely be the same prophet mentioned in 1 Kings 18:1-16 as a contemporary of Elijah.

-2. The second would possible date would be **the fall of Jerusalem in 586 B.C. at the hands of Nebuchadnezzar** (see Lamentations, Jeremiah 52).
+2. The second date would be **the fall of Jerusalem in 586 B.C. at the hands of Nebuchadnezzar** (see Lamentations, Jeremiah 52).
 This is the most popular view among scholars today.
 Many people will note the similarities between Obadiah and Jeremiah 49:1-22 as evidence for this view.

 ## Observations/Notes
 - Esau/Edom’s rebellion is **rebellion against God** (see Gen. 25:23 and  2 Chron.
 21)